 I heard you guy specialize in couture work…can I afford your prices

 Some of our pleating requires a lot of skill or is very labor intensive.
 Our proprietary couture pleating can reach into the hundreds of dollars per yard.
 However not all our service are couture.
-The majority of pleating can be done for approximately $12 per yard.
+Basic pleating styles can be done for approximately $15 per yard.

 I want to make a pleated dress but I’m not really sure how to sew pleating.
 Can you help me?

-Not a problem, just send us a sketch and we can advise you.
+Not a problem, we offer garment development services.
 We want to make sure our pleating looks great on your project.

 I am a young designer and I want to start my collection.
 Can you help me find contractors to make my clothes?